November 22, 2024

 • submit their materials to agents and managers,

-• meet with the ones interested, and
+• to meet with the ones interested, and

 • sign when they find a good match.